rockdaboot/wget2/docs/wget2_manual.md

   Don't set the local file's timestamp by the one on the server.

   By default, when a file is downloaded, its timestamps are set to match those from the remote file.
-This allows the use of --timestamping on subsequent invocations of wget.
+This allows the use of --timestamping on subsequent invocations of Wget2.
 However, it is sometimes useful to base the local file's timestamp on when it was actually downloaded; for that purpose, the --no-use-server-timestamps option has been provided.